sueswe/wdaemon/README.md

 2.2) Linux and Un*x

-    Just start the wdaemon.pl script however you want.
+    Just start the wdaemon.pl script however you want =)

 3) Usage